 Found a mistake that you made after inserting the formula?
 No problem!
 Click the formula within the textbox to open up the formula editor again.
 Once you've made your corrections, click Update.

-If the syntax of your LaTex formula is wrong, you'll see red text at the bottom of the formula editor letting you know how to fix it.
+If the syntax of your LaTeX formula is wrong, you'll see red text at the bottom of the formula editor letting you know how to fix it.

 \frac{a}{b} makes a nice a/b fraction